Enter to Win A 2-Night Stay + Spa Treatments at Omni Grove Park Inn

-We love exploring our cool, charming small towns nestled in the Blue Ridge Mountains of western North Carolina.
-Find picturesque historic Main Streets, friendly shops, general stores, farm-to-table restaurants, breweries, art galleries, antique shops, and quirky finds.
+We love exploring our cool, charming small towns in the Blue Ridge Mountains of Western North Carolina.
+When you’re ready for a getaway, explore the picturesque historic Main Streets, friendly shops, general stores, farm-to-table restaurants, breweries, art galleries, antique shops, and other quirky finds.
 Each town has its own personality and many things to do surrounding the Asheville area.
-Meet some locals and experience a leisurely day of exploration, just like Mayberry.
-Your first stop should be the town's Visitor Center to get insider tips to find places that match your interests.
+Meet some locals, hear some live music, and experience a leisurely day of exploration, just like Mayberry.
+Your first stop should be the mountain city's Visitor Center to get insider tips and travel guides to find places that match your interests.
 (Feature photo: Downtown Sylva)

 Best Small Towns Near Asheville